Charles-Zhang-Somewhere/Somewhere/README.md

 # Notes

 * (Development, Proposal) Notice the whole concept will be re-developed in Qt for cross-platform support.
 As a redesign and in accordance with new KMD specification, we will drop support for unreasonable names, drop support for file meta, and maybe use simple (master) Path/Name based database scheme instead of using a real database.
 And there will be no need for a "repository".
-It's purely text-based, file-system based, name-based, convention-based non-intrusive minimal-application-specific data.
+It's purely text-based, file-system based, name-based, convention-based non-intrusive minimal-application-specific data. ¶The whole abstraction should be re-designed and current Somewhere should go deprecated with Somewhere-CLI extracted as a standalone option.
 * (Todo, Urgent, Scenario) VLC can't even do something as simple as "rename" files.
 That's a bit ridiculous given its (underlying) tremendous power.
 Evidently Somewhere is a great interface to solve such lame problems.

 # Overview